spiffe/spiffe/standards/SPIFFE_Broker_API.md

 // The X509BundlesRequest message conveys parameters for requesting X.509
 // bundles.
 message X509BundlesRequest {
     // Required.
-The reference identifying the workload. oneof reference {
+One or more references identifying the workload.
+All references
-        WorkloadPIDReference pid = 1;
-    }
+    // MUST resolve to the same workload. repeated WorkloadReference references = 1;
 }

 // The X509BundlesResponse message carries a map of trust bundles the workload